infn-epics/infn-ophyd-hal/README.md

 The library provides Ophyd-based device classes that abstract common hardware used in particle accelerators and beamlines.
 Each device class provides a uniform interface to interact with EPICS PVs, making it easy to integrate hardware into Python-based control systems.

+All device classes inherit from a common base class `epik8sDevice`, ensuring consistent initialization patterns and standardized behavior across all hardware abstractions.

 ### Key Features

 - **Unified Device Interface** - All devices expose standard `get()` and `set()` methods